sisizhouw/sisizhouw.github.io/_pages/about.md

 I am Ph.D. candidate in Economics at Purdue University.

-My research fields are Spatial Economics, Urban Economics, Applied Economics, and Applied Econometrics.
+My research fields are Spatial Economics, Urban Economics, Applied Microeconomics, and Applied Econometrics.

 I am on the 2024-2025 job market.